ledeprogram/courses/foundations.md

 - Course philosophy
 - Where to get help
 - Computer architecture
-- Procedural programming with Bash
+- Procedural scripting with Bash

 ***Lab:*** Getting in touch with your inner terminal.
 Working with files.
 IRC backchannel.
 Diagram your machine.
 File cleanup.
 Automate something with Bash script.